lcdb/lcdb-wf/docs/references-config.rst

     references_dir: 'data/references'

     # One of the organisms configured below.
 We are only configuring a single one
-    # so sacCer3 is our only option here:
+    # so "human" is our only option here:

-    organism: 'saccharomyces_cerevisiae'
+    organism: 'human'

-    # Here we specify which tag (under organism "sacCer3" below) to use for
+    # Here we specify which tag under "human" to use for aligning, as well as
-    # aligning, as well as which index we'll be using.
-This example is RNA-seq,
-    # so we'll use HISAT2:
+    # which index we'll be using.
+This example is RNA-seq, so we'll use HISAT2:

     aligner:
-      tag: 'sacCer3'
+      tag: 'gencode-v25'
       index: 'hisat2'

     # Top-level section for references: